Thrive!® Lavender Rose flowers

 Other Names: Lavender Meidiland

 An attractive shrub rose, featuring semi-double lavender to pink flowers in early summer; bushy, upright habit, hardy and resistant to disease, ideal as a low flowering hedge; all roses need full sun and well-drained soil

 Thrive!® Lavender Rose is covered in stunning lavender flowers with pink overtones at the ends of the branches from late spring to mid summer, which emerge from distinctive red flower buds.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.
 The spiny brick red bark adds an interesting dimension to the landscape.

 Thrive!® Lavender Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Thrive!® Lavender Rose is recommended for the following landscape applications;